adityasinghal25/FinBERT-SemanticSearch/README.md

       -  saves the best match along with its similarity score into a new Excel file (with a modified name).

 4. **(Optional) Delete Existing Elasticsearch Index:** If you wish to clear the current index before re-indexing, run the delete_index.py script.

+## Troubleshooting

+- Elasticsearch Connection Issues:
+Make sure Elasticsearch is running at http://localhost:9200.
+You can adjust the host and port in the scripts if necessary.

+- Timeouts or Performance Issues:
+If you encounter connection timeouts, consider increasing the timeout settings in the Elasticsearch client initialization in your scripts.

+- Disk Space Warnings:
+If Elasticsearch warns about disk usage (e.g., high disk watermark), ensure you have sufficient free space or adjust the watermark settings in elasticsearch.yml for development purposes.